 - If you want more of a challenge, have students create their own public service announcement infographic like the one pictured above.
 You can have students use Piktochart.com to create it.
 In my opinion infographics can be a tad more challenging because they require students to synthesize data and look at statistics.

-- When all projects are complete they will be shared with other students
+- When all projects are complete they will be shared with other students in the class via a “film festival.”

-- I Love to end the class by reading a thank you note from a breastfeed baby.
+- I love to end the class by reading a thank you note from a breastfeed baby.
 There are many versions on the web but they all reinforce the points discussed.

 - Viddyad.com – to create free video ads